- Getting refunds at depots

 Sorting and counting your containers into the various material types such as the different plastics, glass, aluminium and cartons and making a written note of the number of each container type may save time at the depot.

-Do I need to remove the lids from containers before talking them to the collection depot?
+Do I need to remove the lids from containers before taking them to the collection depot?

 There is no legal requirement to remove the tops/lids from beverage containers before taking them to a collection depot, but it helps If you do because: